Team9DSI/Retail-Sales-and-Customer-Demographics/README.md

 - **Product Recommendation System**: Develop a product recommendation system using K-Nearest Neighbors (K-NN) to enhance cross-selling and upselling opportunities.
 - **Sales Forecasting**: Build time series models to predict future sales, helping retailers prepare for demand fluctuations.
 - **Customer Lifetime Value (CLV) Prediction**: Predict the total value a customer will generate over their lifetime to identify high-value customers and tailor retention strategies.
-- **Behavioral Insights**: Analyze how factors such as age, gender, and geographical location influence product preferences, transaction size, and purchase frequency.
+- **Behavioral Insights**: Analyze how factors such as age and gender influence product preferences, transaction size, and purchase frequency.

 By leveraging these insights, retailers can make data-driven decisions to improve customer acquisition, retention, and revenue generation, resulting in a more personalized and efficient retail experience.
 Join us on this journey to transform raw data into meaningful strategies for success in the retail sector!